henkbirkholz/ietf-scosi/draft-ietf-scosi.md

 * IDK: The \<Entity> element containing the @role "tagCreator" MUST provide an explicit (i.e., non-default) @regid attribute value.
 (TODO CHECK, would we need this?)
 * IDK: okay...
 I'll stop now.
 This is US3 from the NISTIR 8060 requirements v5 spread sheet.

-What is really essential to vulnerabulity assessment here?
-This includes tpyical optional attributes.
-Or is there a problem to definde a subset.
+What is really essential to vulnerability assessment here?
+This includes typical optional attributes.
+Or is there a problem to define a subset.
 Maybe we have to parse every CVE and look for attributes it needs to be associated by?

 ## Remote Attestation